Rakib-Hasan-Bhuiyan/3D-Shape-Generation-from-Prompts/README.md

 ```

 ## Inference
-Launch the streamlit application using:
+Navigate to project directory and launch the streamlit application using:
 ```
 streamlit run app.py
 ```